 This vegan white cheese sauce is creamy and sharp with that perfect bite, just like all the dairy filled cheesy sauces you eat at a restaurant….except that this vegan white cheese sauce is actually created with vegetables and all whole foods!

-It goes great as an artisan style baked vegan mac and cheese, try it out and let me know what you think!
+This cheese alternative goes great as an baked vegan mac and cheese, try it out and let me know what you think!

 - Boil and roast.